 Whitmer’s health care plan is far more modest.
 It involves “bolstering” the market-driven Affordable Care Act, opposing Medicaid work rules, and repealing a Michigan law that allows drug companies to avoid accountability.

-When Whitmer was asked what she thought of Medicare for All in March interview with Metro Times
+When Whitmer was asked what she thought of Medicare for All in a March interview with Metro Times

 , before her health care agenda was introduced, she said her “goal is to get every Michigander access to affordable, quality health care.”
 At the time, she said that could be done through “a statewide expansion of Medicaid or ... hopefully some sort of assistance from the federal government at some point, but I can’t wait on the feds.”